DanTheDude0405/Mischievous-Mansion/README.md

 **Mischievous Mansion** is a Puzzle/Adventure map inspired by **Luigi's Mansion**.

 Built for both **Single-Player** and **Multiplayer**, you will embark on a spooky adventure exploring a mansion deep in the forest.
-As you enter, you must search for clues to overcome many **Challenges & Puzzles** blocking your path.
-Soon enough, you will discover that you aren't alone, as the locals themselves don’t take kindly to strangers.
+As you enter, you must search for clues to overcome the many **Challenges & Puzzles** blocking your path.
+Soon enough, you will discover that you aren't alone, as the locals don’t take kindly to strangers.

 It’s hunt or be hunted in this **Mischievous Mansion**!

 ## Settings

-Minecraft Version: **1.21.10**
+Minecraft Version: **1.20.1**

 Render Distance: **8+ Chunks**